Evolution of a synchronous planet-moon pair due to solar tides. Demise of the synchronous moon that initiated Mars' triaxiality. A possible link to tidalites in Vastitas Borealis and Gale Crater: A Mars with an ocean

-For bodily tides, a degree-$l$ component of the decelerating tidal torque scales as $a_{\rm_M}^{-2(l+1)} {\cal I}{\it m}\{\bar{k}_l\}\s$, where $a_{\rm_M}$ is the semimajor axis of Mars' orbit about the Sun \citep[Eqn 106]{Efroimsky2012}.
-As customary, $\bar{k}_l$ signifies a complex Love number, such that ${\cal I}{\it m}\left\{ {\bar{k}}_l\right\}\s=\,-\,k_l\s\sin\epsilon_l\s$, where $k_l$ and $\epsilon_l$ are the frequency-dependent real Love number and phase lag.
-As explained by \citet[Appendix K]{Farhat} and \citet[Section 2.8]{Auclair}, the oceanic tidal torque scales similarly, though contains different, oceanic Love numbers.
-Thus, bodily and oceanic tides can be pictured as a single process~---~an overall tidal response of the planet, governed by the total Love numbers \footnote{~The fact that the tidal torque is proportional to $a_{\rm_M}^{-2(l+1)} {\cal I}{\it m}\{\bar{k}_l\}\s$ may, at times, imply a complicated overall $a_{\rm_M}$-dependence.
+For bodily tides, a degree-$l$ component of the decelerating tidal torque scales as $a_{\rm_M}^{-2(l+1)} {\cal I}\!{\it m}\{\bar{k}_l\}\s$, where $a_{\rm_M}$ is the semimajor axis of Mars' orbit about the Sun \citep[Eqn 106]{Efroimsky2012}.
+As customary, $\bar{k}_l$ signifies a complex Love number, so that ${\cal I}\!{\it m}\left\{ {\bar{k}}_l\right\}\s=\,-\,k_l\s\sin\epsilon_l\s$, where $k_l$ and $\epsilon_l$ are the frequency-dependent real Love number and phase lag.
+As explained by \citet[Appendix K]{Farhat} and \citet[Section 2.8]{Auclair}, the oceanic tidal torque is expressed similarly, though contains different, oceanic Love numbers.
+Thus, bodily and oceanic tides can be pictured as a single process~---~an overall tidal response of the planet, governed by the total Love numbers \footnote{~The fact that the tidal torque is proportional to $a_{\rm_M}^{-2(l+1)} {\cal I}\!{\it m}\{\bar{k}_l\}\s$ may imply a complicated overall $a_{\rm_M}$-dependence.
 Both the solid-body and oceanic Love numbers depend, in different manners, upon the tidal frequencies $\omega$ involved.
 There frequencies, in their turn, depend on the mean motion and therefore on the semimajor axis $a_{\rm_M}$.
-This imposes $a_{\rm_M}$-dependencies on both ${\cal I}{\it m}\left\{ {\bar{k}}_l \right\}$ and ${\cal I}{\it m}\left\{ {\bar{k}}^{\rm{(ocean)}}_{lm} \right\}$.
-Such dependencies may be especially pronounced for the oceanic Love numbers, owing to the basin mode resonances. } \ba \bar{k}^{\rm{(total)}}_{lm}\s=\s\bar{k}_{l}\,+\,\bar{k}^{\rm{(ocean)}}_{lm}\;\,, \ea where the first term is the bodily-tide Love number, while the second term is the oceanic Love number.
-By distinction from the first term, the second term depends on both the degree $l$ and order $m$.
-As explained in {\it{Ibids.}}, this ensues from the Coriolis force influencing the oceanic tidal response, which is not the case for the bodily tides.
+This imposes $a_{\rm_M}$-dependencies on both ${\cal I}\!{\it m}\left\{ {\bar{k}}_l \right\}$ and ${\cal I}\!{\it m}\left\{ {\bar{k}}^{\rm{(ocean)}}_{lm} \right\}$.
+Such dependencies may be especially pronounced for the oceanic Love numbers, owing to the basin mode resonances. } \ba \bar{k}^{\rm{(total)}}_{lm}\s=\s\bar{k}_{l}\,+\,\bar{k}^{\rm{(ocean)}}_{lm}\;\,, \ea where the first term is the body-tide Love number, while the second is the oceanic Love number.
+By distinction from the first term, the second one depends on both the degree $l$ and order $m$ due to the Coriolis force influencing the ocean's response.